Flaxline/angular-nx-cypress-coverage-example/README.md

     ]
   }
 };

 ```

-- Update angular.json to use ngx-build with extra config
+- Update angular.json to use ngx-build with extra config, it extends the previous configuration with the instrumentation step.
+In NX Setup, serve is called on test startup, so with this configuration both `ng serve` and `nx run cov-app` result in instrumented code.

 ```JSON
 "serve": {